WoodstockCS/GettingStarted-APCS/README.md

-# Getting Started in APCS
+# Getting Started with Coding Assignments

 To get started in APCS you'll need to set up a few tools and get comfortable with them.